 Programs | Special Eligibilty

-The LSAMP STEM Bridge Program is a three-week residential program that provides participants with a strong foundation upon which they can earn degrees in STEM disciplines.
-It includes activities in STEM academic integration, social integration, and professionalization.
-Students participate in course work, laboratories, workshops, field trips, scholar mentor-led activities, and personal and leadership development activities.
-It is a component of programming supported by the National Science Foundation Louis Stokes Alliances for Minority Participation (LSAMP) program to increase underrepresented minority degrees in STEM.
+The LSAMP STEM Bridge Program is a three-week residential program that provides participants with a strong foundation for later earning STEM degrees.
+Through academic preparation, social integration and professional development, this program helps prepare students to be successful in their classes, their extracurriculars and their career.
+Students participate in course work, laboratories, workshop and field trips, as well as social, personal and leadership development activities.
+The LSAMP STEM Bridge Program is a component of programming supported by the National Science Foundation Louis Stokes Alliances for Minority Participation (LSAMP) program to increase underrepresented minority degrees in STEM.

 Young Scholars Program

 The Young Scholars Program (YSP) provides comprehensive collegiate support services for students funded by the Young Scholars scholarship.
-Our collegiate services are designed to assist Young Scholars reach their full potential and achieve their academic and career goals through personal, professional and leadership development.
+Our undergraduate student success services are designed to assist Young Scholars reach their full potential and achieve their academic and career goals through personal, professional and leadership development.
 The program includes a three-week Summer Bridge Program, holistic success coaching, peer mentoring, study skills enrichment, scholarship services and post-baccalaureate preparation.

-No program fee.
-This program is only available for incoming freshman receiving the Young Scholars Scholarship.
+No program fee; this program is only available for incoming freshmen receiving the Young Scholars Scholarship.

-Designed just for first-generation* first-year students, Buckeyes First blends outdoor camping adventures with exciting experiences on campus and within Columbus.
+Designed just for first-generation* first-year students, Buckeyes First blends challenging activities with exciting experiences on campus and within Columbus.
 You’ll become more familiar with the campus and community and connect with faculty, staff, peer leaders and other first-generation students.
 As you learn from one another and share your stories, you'll engage in fun activities that will provide you with the tools to be successful in your first year.

 *Ohio State considers a first-generation college student to be a student from a family where neither parent earned a four-year bachelor’s degree.